esbenscriver/SolveOneToOneMatching/README.md

 # Scripts for solving one-to-one matching models
 This script implement in JAX a fixed point iteration algorithm to solve a class of one-to-one matching model with linear transfers.

-The main script is SolveOneToOneMatching.py that sets up and solve a general system of fixed point equations for equilibrium transfers in a one-to-one matching model.
-The script run_test.py uses the main script to solve three special cases of a one-to-one matching model, where the discrete choices of the agents on both sides of the matching market are described by the
+The main script is SolveOneToOneMatching.py that sets up and solves a general system of fixed point equations for the set of equilibrium transfers in a one-to-one matching model.
+The script run_test.py uses the main script to solve three special cases of one-to-one matching models, where the discrete choices of the agents on both sides of the matching market are described by the
  - Logit model
  - Nested logit model
  - Generalized nested logit model